Ross Berry

 Ross Berry is a New Hampshire politician.

 Early life

 Berry earned a bachelor's degree.

 Career

 Berry served as executive director of the New Hampshire Republican State Committee from 2015 to 2017.
 In 2017, Berry started serving as the president of the company REVT Strategies, LLC, a position he still holds.
 On November 3, 2020, Berry was elected to the New Hampshire House of Representatives where he represents the Hillsborough 44 district.
 He assumed office on December 2, 2020.

+On May 29, 2023, Berry was named Director of Never Back Down PAC in support of the Ron DeSantis 2024 presidential campaign.

+On May 15, 2024, Berry resigned from the New Hampshire House due to a change in residency.

 Personal life

-Berry resides in Manchester, New Hampshire.
+Berry resides in Weare, New Hampshire.
 Berry is married to his wife Samantha (Sammi) Berry.